-London Luton Airport

-The proposed development has been examined from an aerodrome safeguarding aspect and does not conflict with aerodrome safeguarding criteria.
+- London Luton Airport The proposed development has been examined from an aerodrome safeguarding aspect and does not conflict with aerodrome safeguarding criteria.
 Accordingly, London Luton Airport Operations Ltd. has no safeguarding objection to the proposal.

-London Gliding Club
+- London Gliding Club No response.

-Cranfield Airport
+- Cranfield Airport No response.

-Highways England

-No objections subject to conditions regarding access, a traffic management plan and a construction management plan.
+Highways England No objections subject to conditions regarding access, a traffic management plan and a construction management plan.